 This component uses the data model of Power Pivot just to offer a ‘drag-and-drop function which helps the users to easily develop various visualizations in their Excel workbooks.
 These visualizations are also interactive in nature.

 These maps are used to highlight the differences present in the data or visual data.
-These differences are shown with the help of colours and their intensity of shades.
+These differences are shown with the help of colors and their intensity of shades.
 On the whole, Power Maps provide a Data Visualisation Tool which has the properties of a 3D geospatial tool.

 This component enables the users to use their natural language to ask a question and also to receive an answer to their questions.

 This website can be used as a host or as a cloud to store the analyzed data that is shared on the web.

 Power BI’s components are supported by many users because they can be used separately and as well as in combinations.
 Its flexibility increases its efficiency and also supports users with big and small data handling and sharing.